lineafab/archive-coding-imd/README.md

 # Research

 My research started with examining the potential and spectrum of IISH archives.
 Where examined in various subjects and objects.
 Here I came across Emma Goldman's and her story where I began and request some physical materials where I find these microfiches, which are not visualized on the website.
 So when they came, I received these microfiches with no idea what it was and how I could use it.
 I got an introduction to the machine that can help to see the pages on a large scale.
 The whole technical thing in it caught my interest but also this magazine and the magazine's vision and mission.

+Derrida in Archive Fever desricbe the similiarity between an srchive and the human psylogi mnd.
+How we capture, select, lost memory.
+That our urgent to control everything, but as Derrida desribe that there will always be another perspective.
+He desricbe as well that in a arhive will never be a linear narrative. its about perspective and personally  opinion/direction.
+Can I use the way/function(machine) of used of the microfilm today?.
+To transcode this magazine in the future. installation. circle experiences.
+Where to break the circle?

 <a name="2.1"></a>
 ## Microfiche